BrandonKahn25/Test/Git-using-terminal.md

 * git add "file-name"
 * git commit -m "commit-description"
-* git push
+* git push "repository-github-https"

-Your repository should now have the changed you made from the local system.
+Your repository should now have the changes you made from the local system.